Device-independent Randomness Expansion with Entangled Photons: Protocol design and commissioning

 \subsection{Parameter determination}

 After choosing $2^{17}$ as the maximum block length, we ran the randomness-expansion experiment and collected $110.3$ hours worth of data over the course of two weeks.
 The data was acquired in a series of cycles.
-Each cycle began with about 2 minutes of calibration trials, generated at the rate of approximately $250,000$ trials/second, which were stored in a calibration file, and then proceeded with a varying number of expansion files.
-Each expansion file recorded about 2 minutes of block data, generated at the rate of approximately $153$ blocks/second, which were followed by about $5$ seconds of calibration trials, generated at the rate of approximately $250,000$ trials/second and recorded at the end of the file.
+Each cycle began with about 2 minutes of calibration trials, generated at the rate of approximately $250,000$ trials per second, which were stored in a calibration file, and then proceeded with a varying number of expansion files.
+Each expansion file recorded about 2 minutes of block data, generated at the rate of approximately $153$ blocks per second, which were followed by about $5$ seconds of calibration trials, generated at the rate of approximately $250,000$ trials per second and recorded at the end of the file.
 For calibration trials, the input settings were chosen uniformly.
 Note that pseudorandom settings choices would suffice for calibration purposes.
 For non-spot-checking trials in a block the inputs were fixed to be $X=0$ and $Y=0$.
 Non-spot-checking trials with no detections, namely those satisfy $a =0$ and $b = 0$, were not explicitly recorded.
-For non-spot-checking trials with detections and for the spot-checking trial, the position in the block and the outcomes were recorded.
+For non-spot-checking trials with detections and for the spot-checking trial in a block, their positions and outcomes, as well as the settings choices used in the spot-checking trial, were recorded.
 Because the probability of detections at inputs $X=0$, $Y=0$ is less than $0.0046$, this recording method saves space.

-For commissioning and training purposes, we unblinded the first $16$ cycles, which contains $4,502,276$ blocks (about $7.4\SI{\%}$ of the recorded block data).
+For commissioning and training purposes, we unblinded the first $16$ cycles, which contains $4,502,276$ blocks (about $7.4\%$ of the recorded block data).
 We refer to this data as the training set and the remaining blinded data as the analysis set.
 We use the training set to choose the protocol input parameters $(k_{\text{out}}$, $\epsilon)$ and the required pre-analysis-run parameters $(\beta$, $t_{\min}$, $\epse)$, as well as the associated extractor parameters.
 To make our choices, we took advantage of prior knowledge of the number of blocks $N_b$ available in the analysis set.
 We found that $N_b=56,070,910$.
 In addition we were aware of specific properties of the analysis set such as which cycles had reduced-length calibration files.
 We remark that in production-quality implementations, such specific knowledge is not available.